RaghuvirDav/ParkingManagement/README.md

 And access the endpoints via browser

 #### Available Endpoints
-- /health: Health check endpoint to verify the application is running.
+-   GET - /health: Health check endpoint to verify the application is running.
+-   POST - /car - Add a new employee
+-   GET - /car - Get all cars
+-   GET - /car/{car_make} - Filter cars by "car_make"
+-   PUT - /car/{car_id} - Update Car
+-   DELETE - /car/{car_id} - Delete Car

+-   PUT - /car/register/{number_plate} - Add car to an employee
+-   GET - /car/register/ - GET all registered Cars with employees
+-   GET - /car/register/{emp_name} - GET cars registered for a particular employee

+-   GET - /car/is_registered/{number_plate} - GET number plate is registered or not
+-   POST - /emp - Add a new employee
+-   GET - /emp - Get all employees
 ### Step 4: Testing
 Run tests using pytest: